 The girl tensed.
 Their argument forgotten, she hopped off her knees and got to her feet immediately.
 Stepping over in crumpled pajamas, she stared at the necklace, cursing she'd gotten so caught up she hadn't felt its nagging pull.
 Angry glares, tight arms, and scowls of fang had ensnared her attention fully, leaving her oblivious to her surroundings – a sure death in the past.

 Kouga unclenched a fist, barring her back.
 "Hold on," he walked forward first, keeping her behind him.

 The jewel reacted, glowing brightly – the growth of Naraku's black-violet taint clear.
-The air around it seemed to vibrate and hum and Kagome closed her eyes, calling on her recently unsealed miko powers, reaching past Kouga with her mind and picking up the necklace to investigate.
+The air around it seemed to vibrate and hum, and Kagome closed her eyes, calling on her recently unsealed miko powers, reaching past Kouga with her mind and mentally picking up the necklace to investigate.
 Turning it over behind eyelids, she felt its strengthened corruption fill her mouth with a foul taste.

 "How did this happen?"
 The question sounded faraway, only loosely connected to the waking world Kouga stood in.
 "I thought bringing it back would finish Kikyo's purification."